P5-Tacos/P5-Tacos-thrift-store/README.md

 		- [code](https://github.com/P5-Tacos/P5-Tacos-thrift-store/blob/3fbe9efccde72aae2b3918b5e8ed176b3844a111/views/easter_egg/view.py#L358-L365) checking to see if the value within picked_up column is default, if not append 1 to button_logic_pickup if not append 0 (using data abstracting to representing the state of each step in the delivery proccess)
 		- [code](https://github.com/P5-Tacos/P5-Tacos-thrift-store/blob/3fbe9efccde72aae2b3918b5e8ed176b3844a111/views/easter_egg/view.py#L366-L377) checking to see if the value within delivered column is default, if not append 1 to button_logic_delivered and defined total_time variable as current time (time when delivered button was selected) if not append 0
 		- [code](https://github.com/P5-Tacos/P5-Tacos-thrift-store/blob/3fbe9efccde72aae2b3918b5e8ed176b3844a111/views/easter_egg/view.py#L386-L388) passing in the values of the database values into the template with the information of button_logic_pickup, button_logic_delivered, total_time
 			- (conceptual) say if we had 5 items within the orderEE table, all of them had been picked up then the list button_logic_pickup would read [1,1,1,1,1] yet if only 3 were delivered the list button_logic_delivered would read [1,0,0,1,1] .
-These lists can be interpreted that the orders of row 1, 3,5 have been totally completed and orders of row 2 and 3 have not yet been delivted
+These lists can be interpreted that the orders of row 1, 3,5 have been totally completed and orders of row 2 and 3 have not yet been delivered
 	- [code frontend](https://github.com/P5-Tacos/P5-Tacos-thrift-store/blob/3fbe9efccde72aae2b3918b5e8ed176b3844a111/views/easter_egg/templates/easter_egg/runner/runner_dashboard.html#L67) jinja if statements read the values in the list and based off of that information display the picked up? button or delivered? or not show any
 	- [code frontend](https://github.com/P5-Tacos/P5-Tacos-thrift-store/blob/3fbe9efccde72aae2b3918b5e8ed176b3844a111/views/easter_egg/templates/easter_egg/runner/runner_dashboard.html#L99-L101) if the order has been delivered then display the time it took from user placing the order to delivering the order